-thus becomes his brother; only now, as the stranger's brother, does he also become the brother of the stranger's sister whose "lunar voice rings through the ghostly night," as the last lines of "Chostly Twilight" (191) say it.
-Apartness is the poem's site because the music of the stranger's ringing-radiant loofall inflames his followers' dark is what the poem "Childhood" (98) says about it.
+thus becomes his brother; only now, as the stranger's brother, does he also become the brother of the stranger's sister whose "lunar voice rings through the ghostly night," as the last lines of "Ghostly Twilight" (131) say it.

+Apartness is the poem's site because the music of the

-Apartness is the poem's site because the music of the stranger's ringing-radiant tooftall inflames his followsr' dark wandering into listening song.
+Apartness is the poem's site because the music of the stranger's ringing-radiant footfall inflames his followers' dark wandering into listening song.
 The dark wandering, dark because it merely follows after, nevertheless clears their souls toward the blue.
 Then the whole being of the singing soul is one single concentrated gaze ahead into the blue of night which holds that stiller earliness.